fedcicchiello/sylva-nephio-poc/README.md

 # Sylva Nephio interworking
-This repository contains all the development to demonstrate Sylva-Nephio interworking.
+This repository contains the scripts and the documentation of the PoC showing the Sylva-Nephio interworking.

 Sylva and Nephio management components are two distinct logical entities so they can in general be located in different clusters.

-For the demo purposes they will coexist on the same Kubernetes cluster created with Sylva on vSphere.
+For the PoC purposes they will coexist on the same Kubernetes cluster created with Sylva on Docker.

 It will be enriched by the installation and configuration of nephio operators.